munakima/projects/Pneumonia  Classification on X-rays/README.md

 # Pneumonia Classification on X-rays

+The Dataset

+All images are x-ray images taken in the chest region to get a view of the lungs.
-The dataset consists of x-ray images of patients who either has pneumonia or are health.
-There are 1341 images of pneumonia and 1341 images of health in separate folders.
+There are 1341 images of healthy humans, as well as 1341 images of people with pneumonia.
-In light of the recent COVID-19 pandemic, take a look at one of the severe symptoms of the disease, pneumonia.
-The task is to detect whether a patient has developed pneumonia or health.
-I used Jupyter notebook to run the code.
+The image format is jpeg, and there are 3 color channels.
+The dataset was created by taking x-ray images of children aged 1-5 from the Guangzhou Women and Children’s Medical Center.

 ## Authors